CoolidgeCornerSchool/helperbees/docs/back_end.md

 ## DynamoDB

-The database is DynamoDB.
-There's no reason to be using NoSQL, in fact, it might have been a bit easier to use Amazon RDS (Aurora Postgres Serverless) since there are relations between the objects (like orders and users).
+The database is DynamoDB, which is NoSQL.
+There's no reason to be using NoSQL.. in fact, it might have been a bit easier to use Amazon RDS (Aurora Postgres Serverless) since there are relations between the objects (like orders and users).